Skip navigation

 What happens during a V/Q scan?

 V/Q scans are usually performed in a radiology clinic or a hospital.
-You may be getting a ventilation scan or a perfusion scan, or you may get both scans.
-If you are getting both, one scan will be done right after the other.
+You may have a ventilation scan or a perfusion scan, or you may get both scans.
+If you get both, one scan will be done right after the other.

 For both types of scans:

-• You will lie very still on a special table while the scanner takes pictures of your lungs.
+• You will lie very still on a special table while the scanner takes pictures of your lungs or sit in a chair in front of a special camera.

 • Before the scan, you will be given a substance called a radioactive tracer.
 The tracer sends out a form of energy called gamma rays.
 The rays are picked up by the scanner to create images of your lungs.